6th January 2021

 As well as your company being solvent, there are other conditions that must be met before a company is eligible for dissolution.
 Your company must:

 The process of dissolving your company is done through submitting a DS01 form which must be signed by a majority of the directors (or all if there is only one or two).
 The form must be sent to Companies House for processing and a copy must also be sent to all ‘notifiable parties’ which includes creditors, employees and shareholders.
+Alternatively, this process can now be completed online through the Companies House website.
 A notice will then be placed in the Gazette announcing your decision to dissolve the company.
 Your company will officially be dissolved 3 months after this notice is published, providing no objections have been made.
 The Gazette will then run a final notice confirming the dissolution of your company.

 Before applying to dissolve your company, you have a number of responsibilities.
 They include: